themanaworld/tmwa-server-data/CONTRIBUTING.md

 # Contributing
 *This repository is* ***feature-frozen****.
 Anything that changes gameplay, adds new content, or extends existing content will NOT be merged.*

+However, we may still merge content also available on TMW Evolved.

-Only patches for the following will be accepted:
+Otherwise, only patches for the following will be accepted:

 ## High priority patches